-2.1 Honours degree or non-UK equivalent in a relevant social science (business, management, economics, politics, economic & social history, sociology, etc.) or arts and humanities (English language, literature, history, anthropology, etc.) subject.
+2:1 Honours degree in a relevant social science (business, management, economics, politics, economic and social history, sociology, etc.) or arts and humanities (English language, literature, history, anthropology, etc.) subject.

-We recommend those from an arts and humanities background should apply for pathway A, while students with a background in social sciences should apply for pathway B. If you are unsure whether your degree is suitable, you can email the programme convener to discuss.
+Those from an arts and humanities background are recommended to apply for pathway A, while students with a background in social sciences should apply for pathway B. If you are unsure whether your degree is suitable, you can email the programme convener to discuss.

 College of Social Sciences